-The strictness and elitism of the Puritans’ Elect of God predestination-oriented Calvinism weren’t destined to survive the 18th century in its original form, at least not administered by ministers delivering erudite “Old Light” sermons to a passive audience.
-It was too stuffy and complicated even for New England, least of all the frontier and rest of the country.
+The Puritans’ Elect of God predestination-oriented Calvinism wasn’t destined to survive the 18th century in its original form, at least not administered by ministers delivering erudite “Old Light” sermons to a passive audience.
+It was too stuffy and complicated for New England, least of all the frontier and rest of the country.
 Many Americans couldn’t read let alone dive into John Calvin’s Commentaries.
 Puritanism was too exclusive.
 What was the attraction if you couldn’t prove to insiders that you, too, were among the Elect?
-To put it crassly, American Protestantism was in need of a little rebranding after the first few generations of Puritans had served their purpose.
+To put it crassly, American Protestantism was in need of a reboot or rebranding after the first few generations of Puritans had served their purpose.
 In New England, the key bridge between the older Calvinism and more emotional, less formal “New Light” variety was Jonathan Edwards.
 Despite appealing to the masses, Edwards was an intellectual who embraced Enlightenment science and his books and sermons are still read today at colleges and divinity schools (Yale Collection).
 Edwards was one of the most influential Christian theologians in American history.

 But the most popular and dynamic of the new ministers was George Whitefield, who preached throughout the colonies outside of churches, in the streets.
 While Ben Franklin didn’t share Whitefield’s religious views, he appreciated the social role of religion in supporting society’s moral fabric and published Whitefield’s sermons, helping to trigger the Great Awakening.
 Others were less enamored, as suggested by the engraving below where two women named “hypocrisy” and “deceit” support Whitefield.
 The jester’s staff and monkey in the bottom right corner indicate that this artist viewed Great Awakening ministers like showmen in a carnival.